 You can tape a number on the bottom of each tin for the children to count that specific number of cotton balls into each tin.

-NO ACTIVITIES HERE YET!
-Use the Contact Us Button to the left to send your ideas for this section!
+CLICK HERE to send ideas for this section!
 Be sure to state in your note that your ideas are for the Nurse Theme!

 We had a chart in the bathroom with hands made out of foam.
 There were three sets of foam hands labeled "Front", "Back", "In-Between"